python-attrs/attrs/README.md

 ## Sponsors

-*attrs* could not be possible without our [amazing sponsors](https://github.com/sponsors/hynek).
+*attrs* would not be possible without our [amazing sponsors](https://github.com/sponsors/hynek).
-Especially those generously sponsoring us at *The Organization* level and higher:
+Especially those generously sponsoring us at the *The Organization* level and higher:

 <p align="center">
    <a href="https://www.variomedia.de/">